nittro/nittro/Readme.md

 Nittro is a javascript client-side framework and library specifically designed to be used with the [Nette framework](https://nette.org).

+#### Nittro renamed!
+Nittro used to be briefly known as NetteJS, but NetteJS is no more.
+It's only Nittro now.

 The documentation is [right this way](https://github.com/nittro/nittro/wiki).

 **Beware**, Nittro isn't yet 100% production ready.
 Only a part of the codebase is covered by tests